Two-stage disruption of resonant chains: Introduction

-What remains unclear is why resonances break in the first place.
-The problem is that migration is a double-edged sword.
-Like friction on a pendulum, dynamical friction damps planetary systems to stable fixed points \citep[e.g.][]{goldreich_1965}.
-The resonances that convergent migration forms are usually so stable that they do not break within system lifetimes \citep[e.g.][]{nagpal_etal_2024, li_etal_2025}.
-Resonances can break if planets have their eccentricities excited -- technically their free eccentricities, the components of eccentricity not forced by the resonances.
-Most theories for resonance breaking so far invoke an exterior reservoir of small bodies, themselves eccentric enough to perturb the inner chain.
-These small bodies could be planetary embryos at $\sim$1 au \citep{goldberg_etal_2025, ogihara_etal_2026}, or they could be planetesimals from even greater distances that are flung inward by massive companions \citep{li_etal_2025b}.
 For certain choices of model parameters, these studies report disruption on a $\sim$100 Myr timescale as observed.
 The reasons for the long timescale behavior seen in these ex-situ scenarios are not entirely clear,\footnote{\cite{ogihara_etal_2026} attribute the slow disruption of their chains to the long Laplace-Lagrange forcing timescales of exterior embryos.
 But in some limited $N$-body experiments we found that proximity to resonance strongly shields planets from secular forcing.
 We suspect that many of their chains are actually broken by the subset of embryos excited to high enough eccentricity to cross orbits with the super-Earths.} but seem related to how long it takes the outer system, with its inherently longer dynamical times, to excite to high eccentricity (see fig.~15 of \citealt{goldberg_etal_2025}).

 In this paper we explore a different picture.
 We still rely on smaller bodies to break super-Earths out of resonance.
 But rather than importing them from afar we consider a locally sourced population.
 We imagine that the end stages of close-in planet formation included a final phase of in-situ ``clean up'' of remnant planetesimals.
 In $\ll$100 Myr, the planets clear this debris and in the process are nudged off their resonant equilibria.
 We show by direct $N$-body integration that the perturbations so seeded can gradually grow and cause a resonant chain to destabilize on $\sim$100 Myr timescales.